-Affordable Market Characteristics that will influence Housing Type the use of funds available for housing type Tenant Based The existing housing data in the Market Analysis indicates a cost burden Rental Assistance impacts elderly, disabled, and the Hispanic population.
-The City will utilize the (TBRA) Market Analysis to make needed assessments.
+Affordable Housing Type Market Characteristics that will influence the use of funds available for housing type Tenant Based The existing housing data in the Market Analysis indicates a cost burden impacts Rental Assistance elderly, disabled, and the Hispanic population.
+The City will utilize the Market (TBRA) Analysis to make needed assessments.
 TBRA for Non- Data is limited for the City's special needs population at this time.
 The City will Homeless Special utilize the Market Analysis to make assessments.
 The HACD and DWCDC will Needs continue to provide information to the City on the special needs population.
 New Unit The City has no information on new affordable housing units.
-Production Rehabilitation The City anticipates the HACD to continue the rehabilitation of the 90 units inneed of repair.
+Production Rehabilitation The City anticipates the HACD to continue the rehabilitation of the 90 units in need of repair.
 In addition to the CDBG funds, the HACD was awarded \$305,000 in CHIP funds that will be used to revitalize the owner occupied neighborhoods surrounding the Housing Authority properties.
 The CHIP funds will be targeting very low income homes with elderly persons living in the household.
-Acquisition, Acquisition strategies are not planned at this time. including preservation
+A Acquisition, Acquisition strategies are not planned at this time. including preservation